 Over the last several years Headway has taken considerable action to ensure our proactive compliance with industry and Award changes to pay rates and conditions.
 Following the expiry of the Equal Remuneration Order in 2020 (which saw successive increases to minimum rates), Headway Gippsland has continued to adjust their rates annually, aware that we paid at least the next classification rate or above in most cases.

 This has for several years been paid in two ways - a) any adjustment required by the Award, and/or b) a secondary adjustment at the determination of the Board.
-In addition to this, we have continued to apply a performance related bonus.
+In addition to this, we have continued to apply a performance/retention related bonus.

 Annual Pay Adjustment

-Now that all staff are compliant or at a positive margin above minimum rates for ordinary hours, the Board discretionary adjustment will cease and all staff will be adjusted together (in one activity) annually as at 1st July, in accordance with Fair Work’s rate increases.
+Now that all staff are equal to or at a positive margin above minimum rates for ordinary hours, the Board discretionary adjustment will cease and all staff will be adjusted together (in one activity) annually as at 1st July, in accordance with Fair Work’s CPI moderated rate increase.

-This removes the burden on the Board to determine a further discretionary adjustment outside of Fair Work practices, reduces confusion and unknown variables in relation to pay, and aligns everyone to the same proportional increases moving forward.
-This ensures fairness and consistency across our team long term.
+This removes the burden on the Board to determine a further discretionary adjustment outside of Fair Work practices, reduces confusion and unknown variables in relation to pay, and aligns employees to the same proportional increases moving forward.
+This ensures fairness and consistency across Headway.

 This increase generally occurs from July 1 each year or as otherwise instructed by Fair Work.
-Upon their confirmation of new guides and conditions, all staff will receive any applicable percentage increase or adjustment made by Fair Work Australia.
+Upon their confirmation of new guides and conditions, all employees will receive any applicable percentage increase or adjustment made by Fair Work Australia.

-This CPI % increase may change year to year, but will be applied to all staff base rates irrespective of their classification or previous rates.
+This CPI % increase may change year to year but will be applied to employee base rates irrespective of their classification or previous rates.
+Eg.

-So if the SCHADS Award increases by 5%, the base rate of pay increases by 5%.
+if the SCHADS Award increases by 5%, the base rate of pay increases by 5%.
 No further adjustment will generally be made to base rates of pay.

-Rates will be adjusted in the first full pay period occurring after the SCHADS award changes have been announced.
+Rates will be adjusted in the first full pay period after July 1 occurring after the SCHADS award changes have been announced.

 Eligibility for adjustment

-If you have already received an adjustment in 2024 you will not be eligible for a further adjustment until July 1 2025 unless specifically required by the Award.
+If an employee has already received an adjustment in 2024 they will not be eligible for a further adjustment until July 1, 2025, unless specifically required by the Award.

 If no adjustment is introduced by Fair Work in any given year, rates will remain unchanged.